TheArchitectLabs/Bookzzle/README.md

 ## License

-Copyright 2025 (c) Michael Pascucci
+Copyright 2025 (c) Michael Pascucci<br/>
-See End User License Agreement in the LICENSE file.
-The LICENSE file must be included with this software at all times.
+See End User License Agreement in the LICENSE file.<br/> The LICENSE file must be included with this software at all times.<br/>